Emma Lake (Saskatchewan)

 Emma Lake is a recreational lake in the Canadian province of Saskatchewan.
-It is located near the southern limit of the boreal forest, about 45 km north of Prince Albert.
+It is near the southern limit of the boreal forest, about 45 km north of Prince Albert.
 The lake is within the District of Lakeland No. 521 and east of Prince Albert National Park.
-There are several small communities and recreational opportunities around Emma Lake and much of the northern half is within Great Blue Heron Provincial Park.
-Access to the lakes is from Highways 953, 952, and 263.
+Much of the northern half of the lake is within the Great Blue Heron Provincial Park.
+There are several small communities and recreational opportunities around Emma Lake and is from Highways 953, 952, and 263.